ryanalfe/Multivariate-Performance-Analysis/README.md

-# Multivariate Analysis of International Track Performance
+# Applied Multivariate Statistical Analysis in R

-## Overview

-This project analyzes international women's running records across seven events using multivariate statistical methods in R.
+This project applies multivariate statistical methods to psychological, sales-performance, and international athletic datasets using R.

-The analysis explores whether performance across several race distances can be represented using a smaller number of underlying dimensions.
+The analyses demonstrate how dimensionality reduction and latent-variable methods can simplify complex datasets, identify underlying relationships, compare alternative statistical models, and reveal unusual observations.

+## Analyses

+### 1. Psychological Profile Analysis
+Principal component analysis (PCA) is used to reduce five psychological measurements into a smaller number of dimensions while preserving most of the variation in the original data.

+### 2. Sales Performance and Aptitude
+Two- and three-factor models are compared to identify latent dimensions underlying measures of salesperson performance and aptitude.

+### 3. International Track Performance
+Factor structures across seven running events are compared using raw race times and transformed speeds to demonstrate how scaling and data representation affect multivariate statistical results.

 ## Methods

-The project uses:

 - Principal Component Analysis (PCA)
 - Factor Analysis
-- Varimax rotation
+- Varimax Rotation
-- Covariance and correlation matrices
+- Covariance and Correlation Matrices
-- Factor scores
+- Factor Scores
+- Model Goodness-of-Fit Testing
-- Multivariate outlier detection
+- Multivariate Visualization
-- Data visualization

-## Key Findings

-The analysis identified two broad dimensions of athletic performance:

-- Short-distance / sprint performance
-- Longer-distance performance

-Using standardized variables produced a clearer factor structure across events measured on different scales.

-Potential multivariate outliers were also identified using factor scores.
+- Exploratory Outlier Identification

 ## Technologies

 - R
 - R Markdown
+- `psych`
-- ggplot2
+- Statistical visualization

-- Base R statistical functions
+## Full Analysis

+See [`multivariate_analysis.md`](multivariate_analysis.md) for the complete analysis, code, results, visualizations, and interpretations.

-## Files
+## Author

-- `analysis.Rmd` — complete reproducible analysis
-- `analysis.html` — rendered report
-- `data/` — source datasets
-- `figures/` — exported visualizations
+Ryan Alfe
+Statistics & Economics
+University of Florida